Australian Bureau of Statistics

 4618.0 - Water Use on Australian Farms, 2013-14 Quality Declaration

 Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 29/05/2015

 |Page tools: Print Page Print All RSS Search this Product|

-More details are available in Water Use on Australian Farms (cat. no. 4618.0) available at www.abs.gov.au.
+Further information is available in Water Use on Australian Farms (cat. no. 4618.0), available for free download from the ABS website - http://www.abs.gov.au

 These documents will be presented in a new window.